 i.
-English Letter Names:
+English Letter Names: Procedures

-- This is a 60-second timed assessment. - Place the "English Letter Names" chart in the Student Booklet in front of the student. - Directions for the test administrator are on the Assessor Booklet.
-Read the directions verbatim and demonstrate the procedure to the student exactly as indicated on the Assessor Booklet. - Record student responses in the Assessor Booklet. - After 60 seconds mark the last letter named with a bracket] Booklet and let the student finish the row or come to a natural stopping point before saying "Stop." - Enter the student scores, number correct and number attempted, on the Assessor Copy.
+- This is a 60-second timed assessment - Using the Student Booklet, place the "English Letter Names" chart in front of the student. - Start the stopwatch when the student says the first letter. - After 60 seconds, mark the last letter attempted with a bracket] and let the student finish the row or come to a natural stopping point. - Enter the number correct and number attempted in the Assessor Score Sheet ii.
+English Letter Sounds:

-For further information on how the OKA is administered and scored, please reference the Preliminary Test Administration Manual (TAM), which outlines the required policies and procedures pertaining to the Kindergarten Assessment located here: http://www.ode.state.or.us/search/page/?=486.
+For further information on how the Oregon KA is administered and scored, please reference the Preliminary Test Administration Manual (TAM), which outlines the required policies and procedures pertaining to the Kindergarten Assessment.